chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

       set rolling resistance torque method          = constant_resistance end

-These parameters include ``contact detection method`` and its subsequent information (``dynamic contact search size coefficient`` **or** ``contact detection frequency`` for ``dynamic`` **or** ``constant`` contact detection method), ``neighborhood threshold`` (which defines the contact neighbor list size: ``neighborhood threshold`` * particle diameter), ``particle particle contact force method``, ``particle wall contact force method`` and ``integration method``.
+These parameters include ``contact detection method`` and  the ``dynamic contact search size coefficient``, ``neighborhood threshold`` (which defines the contact neighbor list size: ``neighborhood threshold`` * particle diameter), ``particle particle contact force method``, ``particle wall contact force method`` and ``integration method``.
 All the concepts, models, and choices are explained in `DEM parameters <../../../parameters/dem/dem.html>`_.

-By setting ``contact detection method = constant``. contact search will be carried out at constant frequency (every ``contact detection frequency`` iterations).
-Normally, the ``contact detection frequency`` should be a value between 5 and 50.
-The contact frequency should be chosen such that the particles do not travel more than half a cell between two contact detection.
-Small values of ``contact detection frequency`` lead to long simulation times, while large values of ``contact detection frequency`` may lead to late detection of collisions.
-Late detection of collisions can result in very large particles velocities (popcorn jump of particles in a simulation) or particles leaving the simulation domain.

-By setting ``contact detection method = dynamic``, Lethe-DEM rebuilds the contact lists automatically.
-In this mode, Lethe-DEM stores the displacements of each particle in the simulation since the last contact detection.
-If the maximum displacement of a particle exceeds the smallest contact search criterion (explained in the following), then the iteration is a contact search iteration and the contact list is rebuilt.

-The smallest contact search criterion is the minimum of the smallest cell size in the triangulation or the radius of the spherical region in fine search (explained in the following), and it is defined as:
+By setting ``contact detection method = dynamic``, Lethe rebuilds the contact lists automatically.
+In this mode, Lethe stores the displacements of each particle in the simulation since the last contact detection.
+If the maximum displacement of a particle exceeds the smallest contact search criterion, then the iteration is a contact search iteration and the contact list is rebuilt.
+The smallest contact search criterion is the minimum of the smallest cell size in the triangulation or the radius of the spherical region in the fine search and it is defined as:

 .. math::
     \phi=\min({d_c^{min}-r_p^{max},\epsilon(\alpha-1)r_p^{max}})

 where :math:`{\phi}`, :math:`{d_c^{min}}`, :math:`{r_p^{max}}`, :math:`{\epsilon}`, and :math:`{\alpha}` denote smallest contact search criterion, minimum cell size (in the triangulation), maximum particle radius (in polydisperse simulations), ``dynamic contact search size coefficient``, and ``neighborhood threshold``.

-``dynamic contact search size coefficient``, as illustrated in the equation above, is a safety factor to ensure the late detection of particles will not happen in the simulations with ``dynamic`` contact search; and its value should be defined generally in the range of 0.5-1.
-0.5 is a rather conservative value for ``dynamic contact search size coefficient``.
+``dynamic contact search size coefficient``, as illustrated in the equation above, is a safety factor to ensure the late detection of particles will not happen in the simulations with ``dynamic`` contact search; and its value should be defined generally in the range of 0.5-0.9.

 Simulation Control